Governing Body Who's Who

 Jenny Hastings - Co-opted Governor

 I moved to the Island in 2013, having lived and worked as a teacher and education inspector/adviser in the South, then the Midlands and, in recent years, around the country.
 I taught in secondary schools in Berkshire, Hampshire and the Midlands, holding middle and senior leadership positions, before becoming a local authority inspector/adviser.
-As principle secondary advisor, I led a team supporting rapid improvement in schools in challenging circumstances, also working across the region and country as an Ofsted inspector, School Improvement Partner and National Challenge Advisor.
+As principal secondary advisor, I led a team supporting rapid improvement in schools in challenging circumstances, also working across the region and country as an Ofsted inspector, School Improvement Partner and National Challenge Advisor.
 I became a DfE Education Advisor in 2008, joining the City Challenge Programme as Secondary Challenge Advisor to the Black County.
 I continued to work as a DfE Education Advisor until my retirement in 2015, monitoring underperforming academies, particularly in urban and coastal areas.
 I was appointed as a governor of the Island Innovation Trust schools in 2015 and am keen to contribute to their journey towards ‘outstanding’.

 I’m married with three children and three small grandchildren who do not live on the Island, but wish they did!
 We love the island and are very glad we decided to move here, spending as much time as possible outdoors: walking, horse riding, kayaking and sailing.